rust-minidump/rust-minidump/minidump-processor/json-schema.md

   // longer mapped into the process' address space when the minidump was generated.
   //
   // Fields are a subset of `modules`.
+  //
+  // Because modules can be loaded and unloaded repeatedly, `unloaded_modules`
+  // is more of a *log* of unload *events* and nota clean mapping of addresses to
+  // modules.
+This means:
+  //
+  // * Entries may have overlapping address ranges
+  // * A module may show up repeatedly, potentially at different addresses.
+  //
+  // Due to the way this "logging" is implemented in the minidump generator,
+  // some unload events may be lost (you wouldn't want to use up all of a
+  // system's memory just remembering that a DLL was loaded and unloaded a
+  // million times).
+  //
+  // Events are *probably* incidentally in chronological order, but this
+  // isn't guaranteed by the minidump format or its generators.
+We do however
+  // preserve the minidump's ordering in case that contains some useful signal.
   "unloaded_modules": [
     {
       "base_addr": <hexstring>,